kos-conf/restaurant-recommender-application/README.md

 ```bash
 "I want to try tasty Pizzas in London"
 ```
-### 5. We will test the RAG by giving some output like this:
+### 5. We will test again by giving some output like this:
 ```bash
 I have been to <restaurant name> i did not like the taste, recommend me alternatives for Pizza
 ```